Retire by stateFigures verified May 31, 2026

 State parks for hiking, swimming, and boating

-Vermont's state parks offer camping, hiking, swimming, boating, fishing, and winter activities across the state.
-Many parks run events and programs through the warm-weather season.
+Vermont's state parks give you camping, hiking, swimming, boating, fishing, and winter recreation across the state.
+Many run events and programs through the warm months.

 Accessible outdoor options

-The state's Forests, Parks and Recreation department lists accessible activities such as fishing, geocaching, camping, and adaptive recreation.
-That makes it easier to plan trips around different mobility needs.
+The state's Forests, Parks and Recreation department lists accessible activities like fishing, geocaching, camping, and adaptive recreation.
+That makes it easier to plan around different mobility needs.

 Vermont Department of Forests, Parks and Recreation